echo2echo/Count-Lines-of-Code/README.md

 	$ sudo ./count_lines_of_code.pl --type=Perl | grep -A 5 "filename.pl"

-To omit/skip  counting the lines of code of the script itself in the results when counting perl lines try the following...
+To omit/skip  counting the lines of code of the script itself in the results when counting perl lines try something like the following...

  	$ ./count_lines_of_code.pl --type=Perl --omit=count_lines_of_code.pl